English is the main language in Saskatchewan. You will use it to communicate with your doctor, neighbours, at work, at the store, and more.

 - What English language training can I get before I leave my home country?

-You must include an official language assessment as part of your SINP application for:
+You must include an official language assessment for:

-You'll also need to include an assessment if you have a valid job offer in a National Occupational Classification (NOC) C or D occupation.
+You will also need to include an assessment if you have a job offer in a National Occupational Classification (NOC) C or D occupation.
 This will meet Immigration, Refugees and Citizenship Canada (IRCC)'s minimum language requirements for the Provincial Nominee Program.

 There may be an English language requirement if your job offer is in a regulated occupation.
 Ask your regulatory body if you need to be tested for English.